A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 At the end of the paddle is the blade, which is the widest part.
 Usually, this is the portion that is submerged underwater.
 Kayaks are propelled forward or backward by pushing or pulling against the water using the blade.

-Paddle blades of modern kayaks have evolved into shorter and wider varieties.
+The paddle blades of modern kayaks have evolved into shorter and wider varieties.
 It’s the surface area of the paddle blade that matters most, not the shape of the paddle blade.

 A large paddle blade gives you more power in each stroke, but it is harder to paddle.
 With blades with a smaller surface area, it is easier to paddle, but you get less power.